Roger Ebert Home

 The movie's hero, Lou Bloom (Jake Gyllenhaal), is a man living on the fringes.
 He's first seen trying to cut through a chain-link fence to steal scrap that he can sell for pocket money.
 While driving late at night, he happens upon cameramen filming a car wreck.
 He asks the lead cameraman (Bill Paxton) what TV station they work for, and learns that they're freelancers who monitor police radios, chase down wrecks and fires and homicides, and sell their video footage to the highest bidder.
 The rates aren't great, but they're better than what Lou is used to, so he buys a camera and gets in on the action.

 This leads him to a local station whose news director, Nina Romina (Rene Russo), has been up and down the dial, as a certain sitcom's theme song once sang, and needs to raise her newscast out of last place to keep from getting fired.
 Any idealism she had was ground out of her years ago; only desperation remains, and she speaks frankly to Lou from the moment she meets him, sensing a kindred spirit.
 (She has no idea how kindred: soon enough he'll cajole, pressure and even scare her into unleashing her own inner Lou.)
 Nina tells him to avoid covering crime in poor or nonwhite neighborhoods because nobody cares about it; the sexiest crime stories are ones involving affluent white folks.
-At one point she flat-out tells Lou that the newscast's aesthetic could be boiled down the the image of "a screaming woman running down the street with her throat cut."
-The newscasters' warning "These are extremely graphic images" is not, of course, a warning; it's a come-on.
+At one point she flat-out tells Lou that the newscast's aesthetic could be boiled down to "a screaming woman running down the street with her throat cut."
+The newscasters' warning "These are extremely graphic images" is actually a come-on.

 Lou is also a sick person who, on first glance, might strike you as a reasonable, personable guy.
 He talks like a Tom Cruise go-getter from a 1980s hit—a comparison furthered by certain filmmaking choices, such as the "inspirational" montages of Lou hustling toward success while James Newton Howard's triumphant retro synth-pop pounds in our eardrums.
 The hero gets a number of Stick-it-to-the-Man applause lines, the best of which is a kiss-off to a rival who has figured out that Lou is for real and wants to co-opt him rather than compete with him.
 "I feel like grabbing you by the ears right now and screaming, 'I'm not fucking interested,'" Lou tells him, in the sort of tone one might reserve for, "What are your store hours?" or "I'll have a mushroom omelet, cooked with very little butter."